Advantaged/Install-additional-Languages/README.md

-# Install-additional-Languages
-Install dictionaries and/or other languages under Linux

 ## Install-additional-Languages.md

 ### 1. Install needed Languages

 * **Prologue:** i installed my "CachyOS" choosing English as default language and setting Germany as Country i live.
 No Linux i know install the dictionaries by default yet.
-So, these are to be installed wen OS-setup is completed.
+So, these are to be installed when OS-setup is completed.
+This is necessary if you want to use the "Spell Check" in the Apps of your OS and/or eliminating errors by starting some apps using dictionaries.

 `sudo pacman -S --needed --noconfirm hunspell-en hunspell-de aspell-en aspell-de`